fredrikekre/pgd/README.md

 # pgd
-Code for my master thesis on Proper Generalized Decomposition
+Code for my master thesis on Proper Generalized Decomposition applied to continuum mechanics and phase field modeling of fracture